gjanesch/Card-Webscraping-and-Analysis/Report.md

 <tr><td style="text-align:right"> 62 </td><td> choose 1 of your opponent's pokémon. this attack does _AMOUNT_ damage to that pokémon. (don't apply weakness and resistance for benched pokémon.). </td></tr>
 </table>

-It's a notable rearrangement, but the bulk of the entries here were on the previous top 10.
-In fact, the only entry on this list that didn't appear on the previous one in any form is "flip _N_ coins. if heads, this attack does _AMOUNT_ more damage."
+The top 10 from the previous listing have now been compressed into the top 6, with four rather different effects now appearing.
+Combined, these ten account for 2,452 descriptions, which is only about 26% of all descriptions.

 ## Analysis: Do Attacks With the Same Name Have the Same Effects?
 In the video games, with very few exceptions, attacks behave the same irrespective of which species of Pokémon is using it.
 The TCG does not need to abide by this restriction, though attacks that appear in the games and the card game are likely to behave the same

 This difference can be illustrated by checking how many unique attack names there are.
-We also employ the regular expressions to
+We also reuse the regular expressions from before to generalize the attack descriptions.

     attack_name_descriptions = {}
     for attack in full_attack_list: